Chakra Gods and Goddesses

 Rudra: Solar Plexus God in Hinduism

 Rudra is a form of Shiva, usually depicted with a scarlet hue and three eyes.
-In this personification, Rudra is represented as an old man with a powerful bull as his vehicle.
+In this personification, Rudra is shown as an old man with a powerful bull as his vehicle.
 This is a form of Shiva that annihilates desire and wrong action.
-Rudra helps to dissolve worldly desires.
-He is covered with ashes, representing the final stage of matter when incinerated.
-This makes Rudra a symbol of immortality, dispelling all fear.

 Rudra appears in the Vedas, ancient sacred scriptures.
 He has both destructive and beneficial aspects.
 Rudra is the divine archer, shooting arrows of disease and death.
 He is also a healer and source of remedies for ailments.
-This powerful Hindu god is associated with the solar plexus and the heart chakras.

 Lakshmi: Solar Plexus Goddess of Wealth

 Lakshmi is the goddess of wealth, fortune and prosperity.
 Her name is derived from a Sanskrit word meaning goal, aim or sign.
 In addition, Lakshmi is usually shown seated or standing on a lotus.
 The lotus symbolizes creation, beauty, harmony, diversity, stability, and support.
-The benefit of maintaining equilibrium and peace in the solar plexus is the ability to acquire and retain great wealth.
-Learn more about this goddess in the article Lakshmi Mantra to the Goddess of Wealth.

-Lakini: Solar Plexus Chakra Benefactor Goddess
+Lakini: Solar Plexus Chakra Goddess

-Lakini is a benefactor goddess and the consort of Rudra.
 Lakini has four arms.
 Three of her hands hold symbolic items (a thunderbolt, an arrow, and fire).
+The thunderbolt symbolizes an irresistible force of nature.
+The arrow represents to self (Atman or soul).
+Fire indicates an offering and transformation of the lower nature.
 Her fourth hand is held in the gesture or mudra of granting wishes and dispelling fears.
-Lakini is associated with the solar plexus, seat of the sun and the power of the emotions, intuition, and gut feelings.

 Heart Chakra Gods and Goddesses

 Mantras for the heart chakra emphasize the heart as the seat of love and devotion.
 The heart expresses charity, compassion, and kindness.
 The heart is a focus for beauty and culture.
 The heart brings the awareness of community and compassion for others.
 Learn more about the heart chakra in Heart Chakra Meaning.
-One of the main deities associated with the heart in Hinduism is Hanuman, the monkey-faced god who features prominently in the Hindu epic the Ramayana.

 Hanuman: Heart Chakra God of Hinduism

-Hanuman is sometimes depicted as the patron of martial arts, wrestling, and acrobatics.
-I think of Hanuman as an Eastern superhero, somewhat akin to Superman or Spiderman or Batman.
-He is also the patron of meditation and scholarship.
-Learn more about the superpowers of Hanuman and watch two mantra videos in the article Hanuman Mantra
+Hanuman is an Eastern superhero, perhaps akin to Superman, Spiderman or Batman in the West.
+He is a joyful figure, blessed with both agility and strength.
+Learn more about the superpowers of Hanuman and watch two mantra videos in the article Hanuman Mantra.

 Kuan Yin: Heart Chakra Goddess